-Amarinder Singh quits as Punjab chief minister
+Amarinder Singh quits as Punjab chief minister, says he felt ‘humiliated’

 Singh was sworn in as the Punjab chief minister on March 16, 2017, after the Congress won 77 of the state’s 117 Assembly seats in elections held that year.
 He had served as the chief minister from 2002 to 2007 as well.

+The two-time chief minister also called Punjab Congress President Navjot Singh Sidhu a “disaster”, reported News18.

+“He [Sidhu] could not run one ministry, will he now run whole of Punjab,” Sidhu asked.
+“I will never accept it [Sidhu becoming Punjab’s chief minister].”

-Recently, the Punjab unit of the Congress had been thrown into a crisis following a rift between Singh and party leader Navjot Singh Sidhu, who had been demanding a more prominent role in the Congress.
+Recently, the Punjab unit of the Congress had been thrown into a crisis following a rift between Singh and Sidhu, who had been demanding a more prominent role in the Congress.
 Singh and Sidhu had been publicly criticising each other for months before the latter was appointed the Congress’ chief in Punjab on July 18.

 On August 20, the two leaders had formed a group to improve coordination between the party and the state government.